 Nigerian top officials have pledged to make Nigeria the region’s – or more ambitiously, Africa’s – leading business center.
-The progress that Nigeria has made in recent years is hard to miss.
+The progress that Nigeria has made in recent years is hard to miss and it is harming the poor.
 Last week, former President Bill Clinton traveled to Nigeria to help unveil the Eko Atlantic City, reclaimed land that, a recent New York Times article says, has been built up into a “Dubai-style shopping and housing development built out into the Atlantic Ocean.”
-Nigeria reclaiming this land means big things for its economy and will provide a great deal of job opportunities for local community members.
+Nigeria reclaiming this land means big things for its economy and will provide a lot of job opportunities for local community members.
 Clinton even praised the Eko Atlantic City project for being a destination hotspot for global investment.

 Within 6 hours, thousands were displaced, many saying “they were [only] given 20 minutes, at most, to pack up their belongings” and leave, according to the New York Times article.
 In the wake of uplifting global development, it is important to remember that, despite progress, there will always be those who live on the fringes of society whose livelihoods must be taken into account when designing the frameworks of the future.